home-assistant/home-assistant.io/source/_components/sensor.bme680.markdown

   default: 40
   type: int
 aq_humidity_bias:
-  description: The bias for humidity to the gas resistance measurement in the air quality calculations expressed as a percentage of the total calculation e.g. 25% hudidtity to 75% gas.
+  description: The bias for humidity to the gas resistance measurement in the air quality calculations expressed as a percentage of the total calculation e.g., 25% hudidtity to 75% gas.
   required: false
   default: 25
   type: int